Chevrotain/chevrotain/docs/tutorial/step1_lexing.md

 let lexingResult = SelectLexer.tokenize(inputText)
 ```

+The Lexing Result will contain:
+1. A Token Vector.
-The Lexing Result will contain a Token Vector, the lexing errors (if any were encountered)
+2. the lexing errors (if any were encountered)
-and other [Token groups](https://github.com/SAP/chevrotain/blob/master/examples/lexer/token_groups/token_groups.js) (if grouping was used)
+3. And other [Token groups](https://github.com/SAP/chevrotain/blob/master/examples/lexer/token_groups/token_groups.js) (if grouping was used)

 #### What is Next?